DoanCongPtit/Customer-Management-Web/README.md

 # Features
 - Create, Delete, List, Update and Search function </br>
 - Chart</br>
-- Send mail to users on birthday</br>
+- Send mail to users on their birthday</br>